 - From the navigation panel, go to Advanced Settings > Firewall > General tab. - 2.
 On the Enable Firewall field, select Yes. - 3.
-On the Enable DoS protection, select Yes to protect your network from DoS (Denial of Service) attacks though this may affect your router's performance. - You can also monitor packets exchanged between the LAN and WAN connection.
-On the Logged packets type, select Dropped, Accepted, or Both. - 5.
+On the Enable DoS protection, select Yes to protect your network from DoS (Denial of Service) attacks though this may affect your router's performance. - 4.
+On the Respond Ping Request from Wan field, select Yes. - 5.
 Click Apply.